AmsterdamUniversityPress/platform-documentation/settingupaccess.md

 # Setting up access

-How to set up access for a customer in [[Edify]]?
+How to set up access for a customer in Edify / AUP Online?

 ## Before we start
-Before you do anything, make sure the content [is correctly tagged](https://amsterdamuniversitypress.github.io/content-loading/access) and e-commerce is [set up properly](???).
+Before you do anything, make sure the content is correctly tagged [JATS(jats.md) (or [BITS}(bits.md) and [e-commerce](ecommerce.md) is set up properly.

 ## UN/PW